-ROLE: UX/UI Designer (Research, Interaction Design, Visual Design)
+ROLE: Product Designer (Research, Interaction Design, Visual Design)

 Help people research and purchase gifts for children more easily.